10 effective ways to promote sustainable tourism

 Volunteer to help communities while traveling

-One of the best ways to give back to the world is to volunteer for NGOs and other non-profit organizations that aim to help people around the world.
+One of the best ways to give back to the world is to volunteer for non-profit organizations that aim to help people.
 Not only will this give you a chance to travel to different locations, but it will allow you to have a positive impact on the societies that you are visiting.

 Use sustainable forms of transport